A look at Guardant Health Inc.'s (GH) recent performance gives investors their first glimpse of hope.

 Guardant Health Inc. (NASDAQ: GH) Trading Performance Indicators

-Guardant Health Inc. (GH) is currently performing well based on its current performance indicators.
-A quick ratio of 5.80 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 14.90.
+Take a look at Guardant Health Inc.’s (GH) current performance indicators.
+Last quarter, stock had a quick ratio of 5.80.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 14.97.

 Technical Analysis of Guardant Health Inc. (GH)

-During the past 100 days, Guardant Health Inc.’s (GH) raw stochastic average was set at 93.97%, which indicates a significant increase from 93.04% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 72.98% in the past 14 days, which was lower than the 77.42% volatility it showed in the past 100 days.
+During the past 100 days, Guardant Health Inc.’s (GH) raw stochastic average was set at 77.38%, which indicates a significant increase from 53.21% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 75.49% in the past 14 days, which was higher than the 75.44% volatility it showed in the past 100 days.

 Guardant Health Inc. (NASDAQ: GH) Key Stats